+Our world-class facilities are designed for the scale-up of solar technologies from lab to full-scale.
 We consider ourselves ‘technology agnostic’, which means that we work with the most promising photovoltaic technologies to find ways to manufacture them at scale.
-Currently we have people working on four distinct technologies: perovskites, CZTS (copper, zinc, tin, sulphur), organic photovoltaics and dye sensitised solar cells.
+Currently we have research teams working on four distinct technologies at Swansea University: perovskites, CZTS (copper, zinc, tin, sulphur), organic photovoltaics and dye sensitised solar cells.

 We collaborate with researchers across the world including Imperial College London, University of Oxford, University of Cambridge, University of Warwick and University of Sheffield.

 - A Safer, Greener Way to Make Solar Cells

 - Organic Photovoltaics (OPV) for Indoor Application

 - Largest Fully Printed Perovskite Module

 Collaborators: Airbus Endeavr Wales, Armor, Queen Mary University of London, Soochow University, Cinvestav, MIT

 - Prof Trystan Watson – Photovoltaics Scale-up and Processing Lead